Select Portfolio Management, Inc.

 • “Let the wise listen and add to their learning, and let the discerning get guidance.”
 Proverbs 1:5

 8. Don’t Waste.
 It would be taking the easy way out to limit the concept of waste to not throwing away uneaten food.
-Waste is such an epidemic in our country that it has become all but transparent to most Americans; however a glance at the daily headlines reveals the results of our waste.
-Wealth and abundance have lead to serial consumption and unrestrained materialism that should shame us.
+Waste is such an epidemic in our country that it has become all but transparent to most Americans.
+However, a glance at the daily headlines reveals the results of our waste.
+Wealth and abundance have led to serial consumption and unrestrained materialism that should shame us.
 We perpetuate “waste” every time we order too much food, water lawns unnecessarily and buy unnecessarily large cars without considering the consumption of gasoline.
 We waste every time we buy clothes we don’t need, every time we upgrade our electronics, computers, cars, houses and furniture simply because we can.
 We waste money and natural resources every time we purchase or consume something we don’t need.
 Most Americans engage in waste on a daily basis and the effects can be seen in every aspect of life from growing obesity to declining health to global warming to deflation of the American dollar.
 We are a society of wastefulness making a negative global impact and God is calling us to a higher standard.
-When God calls to not to waste he is reminding us that what we have is not our own; it is his and as property of someone else entrusted to us it should be managed with incredible respect and appreciation.
+When God calls us not to waste, he is reminding us that what we have is not our own; it is his and, as property of someone else entrusted to us, it should be managed with incredible respect and appreciation.
 We show God how desensitized we have become with unrestricted consumption and negligence.
-Instead we need to reevaluate our individual habits and minimize waste in our lives in order to realign our sensibilities and sense of responsibility with our true role as good stewards of this earthly kingdom.
+Instead, we need to reevaluate our individual habits and minimize waste in our lives in order to realign our sensibilities and sense of responsibility with our true role as good stewards of this earthly kingdom.

 • “When they had had enough to eat, he said to his disciples, gather the pieces that are left over.
 Let nothing be wasted.”
 John 6:12

 9. Enjoy Your Portion.
 The conversation about Christian financial principles would not be greeted with such trepidation if we routinely remembered that part of God’s plan for us is joy.
-If we are provided material wealth to steward He wants us to rejoice and be glad.
+If we are provided material wealth to steward, He wants us to rejoice and be glad.
 He does not want us to feel poorly because we were given a larger measure than someone else ~ he simply wants us to respect the principles of stewardship and to share cheerfully with others instead of wasting selfishly on ourselves.
-With this healthy and balanced perspective we can be entrusted to even greater levels of stewardship.
+With this healthy and balanced perspective, we can be entrusted to even greater levels of stewardship.

 10. Be a Blessing.
 When we are blessed with a life that gives us more resources than our needs require, we are not given the excess for our own enjoyment, we are given the excess that we might be a blessing to others and in doing so share with others the goodness of God.
-When we see materials goods as our own and neglect the needs of others we are not only dishonoring God with our behavior, we are also preventing another from experiencing God as he intends.
+When we see material goods as our own and neglect the needs of others, we are not only dishonoring God with our behavior, we are also preventing another from experiencing God as he intends.

 • “I will make you into a great nation and I will bless you; I will make your name great and you will be a blessing.”
 Genesis 12:2-3